electricbookworks/ebw-training/must-have-tech-skills/text/01-context.md

 > 4. Location
 > 5. Profession
 > 6. Interests
-> 7. Family situation
-> 8. What motivates them?
-> 9. What would they willingly pay for your book?
+> 7. What device will they read your site on?
-> 10. In what formats would they most like to read your book?
-(This might relate to price, convenience or other factors.)
+> 8. What do they need from you?
-> 11. How will they acquire your book?
-(E.g. a bookstore, their workplace, an app on their phone, a book club, etc.)
+> 9. How will they find your site?
-> 12. If they are getting it digitally, what device will they use?
-Name an actual device model.
+> 10. How will they know that they have what they need from you?
 >
 > Be very specific.
-Remember that you are not describing how *everyone* might read your book.
-You're describing how *this particular person* will read it.
-If you can imagine a very different person reading it another way, create a second persona.
+If possible, explain exactly what they need to see on your site to know they've come to the right place, and what they need to read and click to get what they need.
+Remember that you are not describing how *everyone* might use your site.
+You're describing how *this particular person* will.
 {:.box}

 Once you have created at least one persona, you should *make all your decisions in their best interests*.